-As the story of Jacob’s children unfolds, there is a rapid rise of tension between his children that threatens to spill over into violence.
+As the story of Jacob’s children unfolds, there is a rapid rise of tension among his children that threatens to spill over into violence.
 Joseph, eleventh of the twelve, is Jacob’s favourite son.
 He was, says the Torah, the child of Jacob’s old age.
 More significantly, he was the first child of Jacob’s beloved wife Rachel.
-Jacob “loved him more” than his other sons, and they knew it and resented it.
+Jacob “loved Joseph more than all his other sons” (Gen. 37:3), and they knew it and resented it.
 They were jealous of their father’s love.
 They were provoked by Joseph’s dreams of greatness.
-The sight of the many-coloured robe Jacob had given him as a token of his love provoked them to anger.
+The sight of the multi-coloured robe Jacob had given him as a token of his love provoked them to anger.

 Only one of the brothers disagreed: Reuben.
 He knew that what they were proposing was very wrong, and he protested.
 At this point the Torah does something extraordinary.
 It makes a statement that cannot be literally true, and we, reading the story, know this.
-The text says, “And Reuben heard and saved him [Joseph] from them.”
+The text says:

 We know this cannot be true because of what happens next.
-Reuben, realizing that he is only one against many, devises a stratagem.
+Reuben, realising that he is only one against many, devises a stratagem.
 He says, Let us not kill him.
-Let us throw him alive into one of the cisterns and let him die.
+Let us throw him alive into this pit in the desert, and let him die.
 That way, we will not be directly guilty of murder.
 His intention was to come back to the cistern later, when the others were elsewhere, and rescue Joseph.
-When the Torah says, “And Reuben heard and saved him from them” it is using the principle that “God accounts a good intention as a deed.”
+When the Torah says, Reuben heard this and saved him from them, it is using the principle that “God accounts a good intention as a deed.”
 Reuben wanted to save Joseph and intended to do so, but in fact he failed.
 The moment passed, and by the time he acted, it was already too late.
 Returning to the cistern, he found Joseph already gone, sold as a slave.

 Consider what would have happened had Reuben actually acted at that moment.
 Joseph would not have been sold as a slave.
 He would not have been taken to Egypt.
 He would not have worked in Potiphar’s house.
 He would not have attracted Potiphar’s wife.
 He would not have been thrown into prison on a false charge.
 He would not have interpreted the dreams of the butler and baker, nor would he have done the same two years later for Pharaoh.
 He would not have been made viceroy of Egypt.
 He would not have brought his family to stay there.